chipperdrew/talkEdu/README.rst

 TODO:
 =============

-#) User creation with new user form
-#) Verifying user login
-#) DONE - Create main template from which other templates inherit
+#) Fix some minor bugs (JS 404 error, django admin not loading)
+#) Read chapter on views
+#) Use django-registration to create new users and verify login
+#) Email users to confirm account
 #) Display username and have delete option for posts (only for posts made by user)
-#) Email users to confirm account
 #) DONE - Change database?
+#) DONE - Create main template from which other templates inherit

 Basic Information